 The second is Anna's missing father, who is mentioned in an early episode and then pretty much does the same thing as Tetsuya is the final arc.
 And the kicker?
 This is a double example, since he was also the priest performing the main heroes' wedding in the first episode.

-In episode 4 / chapter 7 (WELL before Uryuu makes his first appearance), Ichigo's dad Dr. Isshin Kurosaki is on the phone with the local hospital demanding they open up beds for patients he cannot treat in his tiny clinic.
-Isshin tells the clerk to tell his manager it's a personal request from Kurosaki and that will free up the beds he needs.
-The hospital's chief administrator is Dr. Ryuuken Ishida, Uryuu's father, a Quincy, and an old friend of Isshin's.
-The full connection isn't revealed until manga chapter 241 and anime episode 143.
-Even then, the significance of the Odd Friendship between Ryuuken and Isshin is only explored in the final arc of the story, more than 500 chapters after Ryuuken is first introduced.
+In chapter 7, Ichigo's dad Dr. Isshin Kurosaki is on the phone with the local hospital demanding they open up beds for patients he cannot treat in his tiny clinic, which he says the director of Karakura General will do as a personal favor.
+That director is Dr. Ryuuken Ishida, Uryuu's father, a Quincy, and Isshin's longtime friend.
+All of this occurs long before Uryuu (a far more important character) enters the story.
+The Odd Friendship between Isshin and Ryuuken isn't revealed until chapter 241, and even then, its significance is only explored in the final arc of the story, more than 500 chapters after Ryuuken is first introduced.
+And Ryuuken's relevance is in direct proportion to the earliness of his introduction: a small miscalculation on his part sets up the main plot by throwing Masaki and Isshin together.

-In manga chapter 27, which introduces Don Kanonji, a figure in the crowd on the page where Rukia starts doing Don Kanonji's signature BOHAHAHAHA laugh looks distinctly like Ishida (who will not "officially" appear until chapter 33) in hindsight.
+In chapter 27, the beginning of the Don Kanonji story, a figure in the crowd note on the page where Rukia starts doing Don Kanonji's signature BOHAHAHAHA laugh looks distinctly like Uryuu, who will not be introduced until the beginning of the next story in chapter 33.
 In chapter 29, a person is seen moving toward the roped off area where Don Kanonji's exorcism is turning a soul into a hollow, but they stop because Ichigo jumps over the rope first.
-As Ichigo goes past, the person's back is clearly visible (but their face is not), and the clothing and hair look like Ishida.
-Word of God later confirmed that this was in fact Ishida, ready to intervene if Ichigo hadn't been on the ball.
-In the anime, Ishida also gets a brief early cameo in a shot of the classroom in episode 7...and sure enough he's doing embroidery.
+As Ichigo goes past, the person's back is clearly visible (but their face is not), and the clothing and hair look like Uryuu.
+Word of God later confirmed that Uryuu was ready to intervene if Ichigo hadn't been on the ball.
+In the anime, Uryuu also gets a brief cameo in a general classroom shot in episode 7...and sure enough he's doing embroidery.

-Chapter 56 sees Byakuya tell Rukia he understands her desire to protect Ichigo because of Ichigo's resemblance to "him".
-Although this is an obvious portent of Kaien's story 77 chapters later, it also sets up Hisana's story 123 chapters later as proof that Byakuya told the truth: he really does understand the desire to protect someone who resembles a loved one.
-Not only that, but the chapter's cover page initially appears to be a snapshot of a dead or unconscious Rukia with oddly shaggy hair.
-Hisana's introduction reveals she is almost identical to Rukia but with a longer, rougher hairstyle.
-Cue a reinterpretation of the picture in Chapter 56 as being Hisana not Rukia.
+In chapter 56, Byakuya tells Rukia he understands her desire to protect Ichigo because of Ichigo's resemblance to "him".
+Although this is an obvious reference to Kaien (introduced 77 chapters later), it also sets up Hisana's story (123 chapters later) which proves Byakuya told the truth: he really does understand the desire to protect someone who resembles a loved one.
+Not only that, but the chapter's cover image initially appears to be a dead or unconscious Rukia with oddly shaggy hair.
+Hisana is almost identical to Rukia but with a longer, rougher hairstyle and her introduction cues a reinterpretation of the picture in Chapter 56 as Hisana, not Rukia.

 At the end of the Soul Society arc, Aizen leaves Seireitei via negaccion and the shinigami left behind observe that there's something in the garganta behind the gillians, the only sign of which is a giant eye.
 Hundreds of chapters later during the battle for Karakura Town, Wonderweiss appears with his giant pet, Fuura, a misshapen being with one giant eye and the ability to destroy Yamamoto's flames that are trapping Aizen.
 It's revealed Fuura was the creature that was hovering behind the garganta at the end of the Soul Society arc.